MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 ### Copy the view

-Because Uno Platform allows you to use the XAML flavor you're already familiar with, you can copy over the same code you created in the [previous tutorial](/hub/apps/get-started/simple-photo-viewer-winui3.md).
+Because Uno Platform allows you to use the XAML flavor you're already familiar with, you can copy the same code over that you created in the [previous tutorial](/hub/apps/get-started/simple-photo-viewer-winui3.md).

 Return to the **SimplePhotos** project from the previous tutorial.
 In the **Solution Explorer**, find the file named `MainWindow.xaml` and open it.
 Observe that the contents of the view are defined within a `Window` element rather than a `Page`.
 This is because the desktop project is a WinUI 3 application, which can use `Window` elements to define the contents of the view: